eams1798/blogapp-ci_cd/README.md

 SECRET=# place any word here
 ```

-7. Start the backend development server with `npm run dev` or `yarn dev`.
-8. Go back one level and go to /frontend
-9. Install the frontend dependencies with `npm install` or `yarn install`.
+9. Build the frontend using yarn build:frontend from the /backend directory
-10. Start the frontend development server with `npm run dev` or `yarn dev`.
+10. Start the backend using yarn start
-11. Open [http://localhost:5173](http://localhost:5173) in your browser to see the application in action.
+11. Open [http://localhost:3001](http://localhost:3001) in your browser to see the application in action.